-Well, those people who have built the engines for the database management systems absolutely needed to implement a whole range of classic sorting, searching and other types of algorithms for those queries to be executed in the most efficient way possible.
-But you don’t have to know those details if you are building databases and not database engines.
+Well, those people who have built the engines for the database management systems absolutely needed to implement a whole range of classic sorting, searching, and other types of algorithms for those queries to be executed in the most efficient way possible.
+But you don’t have to know those details if you are only building databases and not the underlying database engines.
 You can perform your job reasonably well without having a detailed knowledge of what algorithms your database engine implements under the hood.

-So, unless you are working on programming languages, building computational engines from scratch, developing communication protocols or simply writing any low-level code that executes close to hardware, you probably won’t explicitly write a single algorithm that you have learned in your computer science class.
+So, unless you are working on programming languages, building computational engines from scratch, developing communication protocols, or simply writing any low-level code that executes close to the hardware, you probably won’t explicitly write a single algorithm that you have learned in your computer science class.

 Here is some personal anecdote.
 As a self-taught developer, I haven’t explicitly learned a single algorithm until I was three years into my professional career.
 And I was able to get quite far in my career without knowing any.

 But don’t get me wrong.
 The fact that you don’t necessarily have to learn algorithms doesn’t mean that you shouldn’t.
 There are still good reasons why learning algorithms will significantly benefit you, even if you have chosen a niche that doesn’t specifically require you to know any.
 This is why I eventually started to study them and this is why you should too.

 Contrary to what many believe, the main purpose of studying algorithms is not to memorize their steps and their names.
 Studying algorithms teach you how to think.